No more outfield for Dee Gordon. If he remains a Mariner, he will play somewhere on the infield

 #ReadLocal

+So Gordon could still be part of the Mariners’ plan going forward, but now it’s as an infielder, apparently.

-To help make that transition, he’ll have the assistance of a former coach of his from his days with the Marlins, Perry Hill.
-The Mariners on Tuesday announced the hiring of Hill to be their infield/first-base coach.
-Gordon won a Gold Glove as a second baseman in 2015 when Hill was his coach; he was so excited to hear Hill was moving to Seattle that he posted a photo of his arm wrapped around Hill to his Instagram.
+To help make that transition back, he’ll have the assistance of a former coach of his from his days with the Marlins, Perry Hill.
+The Mariners on Tuesday announced the hiring of Hill to be their infield/first-base coach, and Gordon won a Gold Glove as a second baseman in 2015 when Hill was his coach.

+Gordon was so excited to hear Hill was moving to Seattle that he posted a photo of his arm wrapped around Hill to his Instagram before the move was even made official

 “You know Dee,” Hill said in a conference call with local reporters.
 “He can get excited with the best of them.”